mahaplatform/imagecachejs/README.md

 </table>

 ### Contrast
-Increase or decrease the brightness
+Increase or decrease the contrast of an image

 <table>
   <tr>